-(e) The employer must ensure that compressors supplying breathing air to respirators:

-(A) Prevent entry of contaminated air into the air-supply system;
+(e) The employer must ensure that compressors supplying breathing air to respirators are constructed and situated to:(A) Prevent entry of contaminated air into the air-supply system;

 (B) Minimize moisture content so that the dew point at 1 atmosphere pressure is 10 degrees F. (5.56 degrees C.) below the ambient temperature;